hakancelikdev/SiteSeeker/README.md

    - Move the extracted SiteSeeker app to your Applications folder
    - Replace the existing application if prompted

-### 🔌 As Chrome Extension
+### 🔌 As Browser Extension

-1. Install the "SiteSeeker" extension from Chrome Web Store
+1. Install the "SiteSeeker" extension from Chrome Web Store or Firefox Add-ons
 2. Start using by clicking the icon in the browser toolbar

 ## 🌟 Featured Capabilities

 ### 🎯 Smart Search Algorithm
-- Intelligent ranking based on visit frequency
+- Intelligent ranking based on bookmarks and visit frequency
 - Instant search in URLs and titles
 - Tolerant to typos
+- Bookmarks prioritized in search results

 ### 🎨 Modern and Elegant Interface
 - macOS Sonoma style design
 - Dynamic window sizing
 - Smooth animations
 - Dark mode support
+- Visual bookmark indicators

 ### ⚡️ Performance-Focused
 - Results in milliseconds
 - Low system resource usage
 - Minimal background impact
+- Efficient bookmark management

 ### 🔒 Privacy and Security
 - Data stays only on your local device
 - No data sharing
 - Open source code
+- Secure bookmark handling

 ## 📊 User Experience

 - **Quick Access**: Instant access from anywhere with global shortcut
 - **Easy to Use**: Intuitive interface, minimal learning curve
-- **Smart Results**: Most used pages always at the top
+- **Smart Results**: Bookmarks and most used pages always at the top
+- **Visual Indicators**: Bookmarked pages marked with a star icon
-- **Statistics**: View imported and scanned history counts
+- **Statistics**: View imported history and bookmark counts

 ## 🛠 Technical Features

 - **Electron-Based**: Modern and fast desktop application
 - **Chrome Manifest V3**: Latest technology extension support
 - **SQLite Integration**: Fast and reliable data storage
+- **Bookmark Integration**:
+  - Automatic bookmark synchronization
+  - Real-time bookmark updates
+  - Cross-browser bookmark support
 - **Auto-Update System**:
   - Automatic update checks on application launch
   - Silent download and installation of updates